-The City of Hamilton has three different types of sewers:
+The City of Hamilton has two types of sewer systems:

 Report a Sewer backup

 If you have a sewer back up, call 905-546-2489.
 Staff can provide options for you and explain the Sewer Lateral Management program.